brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 4.1.6
     - [Bugfix] Link to the documentation of the debug preset does not work anymore in the documentation.
     - [Bugfix] Added the missing path filter to the EXT: path resolver.
-    - [Bugfix] Added the missing path filter to the real path resolver.
     - [Bugfix] Use strict encoding detection for strings for more reliable results.
     - [Bugfix] Fetch traversable data as soon as possible, because we do not want other analysis methods fetch traversable results, that are only fetchable once.
 DB results are a good example for this.